-The category of software that is most dear to our hearts here at RoboDK, offline programming software provides a way for you to program your industrial robot without needing to be physically connected to the robot at the time.
+The category of software that is most dear to our hearts here at RoboDK.
+Offline programming software provides a way for you to program your industrial robot without needing to be physically connected to the robot.
 This means that you don’t need to take the robot out of production to program it.
 It reduces downtime, improves the quality of programming, and allows you to change between product lines quickly, amongst other benefits.

 The offline programming market is quite fractured, with packages often tied into individual robot brands.
 Then, there is offline programming software that can be used with any robot brand, like RoboDK.

 Robot simulators come in many forms.
 Some only allow for simple 2D simulation of specific aspects of robotics whilst others include 3D simulation with complex physics engines and realistic environments.
-If you wanted to, you could spend a lot of time testing all the many different simulation packages available (I have done this in the past and the usability and quality of them varies wildly).
+If you wanted to, you could spend a lot of time testing all the many different simulation packages available.
 Unfortunately, it’s difficult to tell from a promotional video how easy a simulator is to use.
 You have to go out and test it for yourself.

 As well as being an offline programming tool, RoboDK is also a great simulator.
 It is simple enough to allow you to easily program your robot whilst being powerful enough to handle many different use cases.

 One of the most misunderstood types of robot software is middleware — the most popular being ROS (Robot Operating System).
 Robot middleware provides a framework for running and managing complex robotic systems from a single unified interface.

 As some people describe it, middleware is the “software glue” that helps robot builders to avoid reinventing the wheel when they are designing a new robotic system.

 You probably wouldn’t use middleware to control a single robot on a production line.
 However, if you were building your own robotic system with multiple components or looking to coordinate multiple robots, you might use middleware to make your life a bit easier during the R&D phase.